MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsHuntGroup.md

 Get-CsHuntGroup
 ```

-This example gets all call queues in the organization.
+This example gets all Call Queues in the organization.

 ### -------------------------- Example 2 --------------------------
 ```
 Get-CsHuntGroup -PrimaryUri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com"
 ```

-This example gets the call queue with the primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com".
-If no call queue exists with the primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com", then this example generates an error.
+This example gets the Call Queue with the primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com".
+If no Call Queue exists with the primary uri "sip:hg_a82e2406b9b5474a9878e9659f32dbc3@litwareinc.com", then this example generates an error.

 ## PARAMETERS

 ### -PrimaryUri
-The PrimaryUri parameter represents the SIP address for the call queue.
+The PrimaryUri parameter represents the SIP address for the Call Queue.
 It must start with "sip:".

 ```yaml
 Type: System.Uri